appsody/website/content/docs/overview.md

 Appsody simplifies the creation of cloud-native applications and helps you throughout the development lifecycle.

-Appsody provides pre-configured application stacks, which specify which language runtimes, frameworks, libraries, and tools that you want to use.
-Appsody stacks abstract various degrees of infrastructure and application concerns and provide consistency and maintainability across your deployments.
+Appsody provides preconfigured application stacks, which specify the language runtimes, frameworks, libraries, and tools you want to use.
+Appsody stacks abstract infrastructure and application concerns and provide consistency and maintainability across your deployments.
 Project templates build upon these stacks, providing developers with a starter application to bring into their IDE of choice and begin development.

-Appsody CLI lets discover our pre-configured technology stacks, which give you everything you need to get started building apps.
-These stacks can be customised and extended to suit you or your teams use cases and standards, and can be a great way to support new developers in your team become productive faster.
+You can use the Appsody CLI to discover the preconfigured technology stacks, which provide everything you need to get started building apps.
+Stacks can be customized and extended to suit you or your teams use cases and standards.
+Using stacks can be a great way to enable new developers in your team to become productive faster.

-Once you’ve picked the stack you want to work with, you can get started by using the `init` command to pull down the stack to your development environment.
+After you choose the stack that you want to work with, you can get started by using the `init` command to pull a container image for the stack to your development environment.

 Appsody provides an inner loop development experience.
-When developers `run`, `debug`, or `test` their application using the Appsody CLI, it starts a container with the stack image, makes the development workspace available to the running container, and starts the application.
+When developers `run`, `debug`, or `test` their application by using the Appsody CLI it starts a container with the stack image, makes the development workspace available to the running container, and starts the application.
 The Appsody controller watches for file changes and manages live updates to your application within the running container.

-Once your application is ready, you can `build` it into a production-ready image. and push the image to a registry.
-You can also `deploy` the application to a local or remote Kubernetes cluster.
+When your application is ready, you can `build` it into a production-ready image and push the image to a registry.
+You can also `deploy` the application to a local, or remote Kubernetes cluster.

 ![Appsody Flow](./images/appsody_flow.png)